Ziff Davis: Fiction, hobbyist and bridal magazines

 In early 1938, Ziff-Davis acquired the magazines Radio News and Amazing Stories.
 These were started by Hugo Gernsback but sold as a result of the Experimenter Publishing bankruptcy in 1929.
 Both magazines had declined since the bankruptcy but the resources of Ziff-Davis rejuvenated them starting with the April 1938 issues.
 Radio News was published until 1972.
 The magazine Popular Electronics, derived from Radio News, was begun in 1955 and published until 1985.
 Amazing Stories was a leading science fiction magazine and Ziff Davis soon added a new companion, Fantastic Adventures (FA).
 In 1954 FA was merged into the newer magazine Fantastic, founded in 1952 to great initial success.
 ZD published a number of other pulp magazines and, later, digest-sized fiction magazines during the 1940s and 1950s, and continued to publish Amazing and Fantastic until 1965.

 Ziff-Davis published comic books during the early 1950s, operating by their own name and also the name Approved Comics.
-Eschewing superheroes, they published horror, crime, sports, romance, and Western comics, though most titles didn't last more than a few issues.
+Eschewing superheroes, they published horror, crime, sports, romance, and Western comics, though most titles did not last more than a few issues.
 Superman co-creator Jerry Siegel was the art director of the comics line; other notable creators who worked for Ziff-Davis Comics included John Buscema, Sid Greene, Bob Haney, Sam Kweskin, Rudy Lapick, Richard Lazarus, Mort Leav, Paul S. Newman, George Roussos, Mike Sekowsky, Ernie Schroeder, and Ogden Whitney.
 In 1953, the company mostly abandoned comics, selling its most popular titles—the romance comics Cinderella Love and Romantic Love, the Western Kid Cowboy, and the jungle adventure Wild Boy of the Congo—to St. John Publications.
 Ziff-Davis continued to publish one title, G.I.
 Joe, until 1957, a total of 51 issues.